heroku/nibs/walkthrough.md

 ## Sign Up and Login

-- Users can sign up and create an account in the application or login with Facebook.
+- You can sign up and create an account in the application, or login with Facebook.
+- Nibs users are managed in the Contact table in Postgres.
+If you configured the Salesforce integration, the Contact table is automatically synchronized with the Contact object in Salesforce.
+- If the user logged in with Facebook, Nibs gets the user's profile picture and email address from Facebook.
+If that email address is already assigned to a Contact, the two accounts are reconciled.
+If not, a new Contact is created.
 - User passwords are hashed with bcrypt using a per-user salt.
-- The application generates its own authorization tokens that the client passes in the header of every request.
+- The application generates its own authorization tokens that the client passes in the header of each request.

 <div class="row" style="padding-top: 4px;">
 <div class="col-lg-4">